Mickey Deans: Life after Judy Garland's death

-Following Garland's death, Deans co-authored Weep No More, My Lady, a biography of Garland written with Ann Pinchot.
-The book includes autobiographical elements of Deans' pre-Garland life and their time together.
-The book was published in 1972 by Hawthorn Books with paperback editions issued by Pyramid Books.

 Garland's daughter, Lorna Luft, recalled sharing a limousine with Deans after her mother's funeral in 1969.
-He insisted at stopping at a Manhattan office and it became clear to Lorna that he was striking his book deal only hours after her mother's funeral service.
+He insisted on stopping at a Manhattan office and it became clear to Lorna that he was striking his book deal only hours after her mother's funeral service.

 "In a move that takes my breath away to this very day when I think of it, Mickey had scheduled a meeting and wanted me to go along," Lorna wrote, adding that Deans and another man "discussed some sort of business deal" in her presence.
 "Months later, someone told me the other man was a publisher, and that Mickey had arranged to stop by on the way back from my mother’s funeral to cut a deal on a Judy Garland biography.
 I don't know if it was true, but his book did come out a couple of years later under the title, ‘Weep No More, My Lady.’
 Needless to say, I didn't buy a copy.
 Mickey Deans.
 What a putz."

 After Garland's death, Deans had a four-year relationship with Rose Driscoll, and they adopted a son, Richard.

 He was later suspected in the 1983 murder of his boss, Roy Radin.

-In 1985, he bought Franklin Castle, a historic four-story stone mansion on Franklin Boulevard in Cleveland, Ohio, for $93,000 ($ today) and remodeled the home for $2.1 million.
-Deans relocated to Northfield Center, Ohio, for personal reasons in the late 1980s.
-After selling Franklin Castle in 1999, Deans lived in Northfield Center, Ohio.
+In 1985, he bought Franklin Castle, a historic four-story stone mansion on Franklin Boulevard in Cleveland, Ohio. for $93,000 ($ today) and remodeled the home for $2.1 million.

 Death

-Deans died in Northfield Center, Ohio, on July 11, 2003, from congestive heart failure, he was 68.
+Deans died in Northfield Center, Ohio, on July 11, 2003, after a long illness.
+He was 68.

-He was expected to be buried next to Judy Garland at Ferncliff Cemetery but he was cremated and his ashes were sent to an unidentified man in Florida.